moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 ## Some Math

-So if we define a single years' worth of the buffer to be `W`, then
+Let's define a single years' worth of the buffer to be `W`, then

 ```
 P = V + (k-1)W